ezequieltejada/angular-mastery-workshop/exercise-angular-cli.md

 3. Try to go to any source file in the `customer-admin-app`, (eg `app.component.ts`) and break formatting, then depending on IDE try to run prettier

    - Intellij IDEA - press `CTRL ALT SHIFT P` (check your plugins if it doesn't work...)
-   - VS Code - install prettier extension and then it should be available with `SHIFT ALT F`
+   - VS Code - install prettier extension, and then it should be available with `SHIFT ALT F`

 4. Add `format:write` script to your `package.json` file with `prettier \"projects/**/*.{ts,scss,json,html,js}\" --write` content
 5. Add `format:test` script to your `package.json` file with `prettier \"projects/**/*.{ts,scss,json,html,js}\" --list-different` content
 6. Try running the `format:test` followed by the `format:write` and again followed by `format:test`, all the errors should be gone!
-7. It is also a good idea to disable potentially conflicting `tslint` rule and let prettier handle the formatting, to do that we should set both `"max-line-length"` and `"quotemark""` rules in `tslint.json` (in the workspace root) to false

 ## TODO 10 - Remove default placeholder content
 As we might have noticed, running freshly generated application comes with some default content which